StashCache/stashcache-tester/docs/tutorial.rst

   > pip install --upgrade setuptools
   > pip install stashcache_tester

 The pip installation could take a while.
-It requires the compilation and installation of several packages include matplotlib and numpy.
+It requires the compilation and installation of several packages including matplotlib and numpy.

 Running StashCache